-6-year-old’s persistence leads to life-saving rescue of man having heart attack
+Local 6-year-old helps save man having heart attack

 Carolyn Cook says her grandson told her to turn around because a man was on the ground and needed help, but not having seen him herself, she thought he was exaggerating.

-Karter persisted and they eventually turned around to discover there was a man on the ground.

-Cook says she checked on him and knew he was in trouble so she called 911.
-As it turns out the man was having a heart attack.
+But he was right.
+Cook says she soon saw a man lying next to his truck.

+"He was gasping for air," she recalls from when she went to check on him.

-She says a woman then came to help perform CPR until rescue crews arrived and took the man to hospital.
+Cook called 911 and says a mystery woman came to help perform CPR until rescue crews arrived and took the man to hospital.

-One week later Cook says she’s in contact with the man’s family on Facebook.
+One week later Cook says she's in contact with the man's family on Facebook, which doesn't wish to be identified.
+They informed her the man had had a heart attack and that he would have died without the quick response initiated by Karter.

-They do not want to be identified, but they’ve told Cook doctors say the man would have died had Karter not noticed him.
-They’re calling Karter their ‘Little Angel’.
+"I still get weepy.
+I`m just thankful.
+Thankful that God put me in that parking lot when he did," said Cook. "[Karter] would not take no for answer, he was determined and I`m glad he was."

+The man's family is now calling Karter their 'Little Angel'.
+The two families plan to meet in the coming weeks when the man gets his strength back.